Dexmos/Stay-or-Leave/README.md

 You are a NPC that was created only for asking help to Heroes because you lose every time your house key **but** you starting to have your own will.

-You will have the choice to stay at your place and ask help to heroes **OR** become free.
+You will have the choice to stay at your place and asking help **OR** become free.

 ## Screen in-game